A Venerable Tradition: The History of Marriage

 weddings can be traced throughout the history of marriage.

 Wedding rings date as far back as Egyptian society, where the circle symbolized eternity.
-The Egyptians’ belief
+The Egyptians'

-worn on that finger.
+rings being worn on that finger.

 The multi-layered, highly decorated cakes that are common today are a recent addition to the wedding ceremony,

 first becoming popular around the late nineteenth century.
-They replaced the loaves of bread that were historically

-The tradition of bridegrooms in the wedding party is said to have its roots in the era of very early history
+bridegrooms in the wedding party is said to have its roots in the era of very early history when a man would rely

-when a man would rely on his friends to abduct a woman from her family for his bride.
-The practice of bridegrooms
+on his friends to abduct a woman from her family for his bride.

-and bridesmaids dressing alike is a long-standing one in the history of marriage, based on the superstition, which
+The practice of bridegrooms and bridesmaids dressing alike is a long-standing one in the history of marriage,

-holds that evil spirits might wish harm on the couple and the similarity in dress would confuse them.
+based on the superstition, which holds that evil spirits might wish harm on the couple and the similarity in dress

 |